Henry VII and Henry VIII

 A Gateshead labourer called John Bonar arrived at Durham Cathedral seeking the right of sanctuary for a murder he committed fourteen years earlier in Hexhamshire.
 The victim was Alexander Stevenson who had been stabbed in the chest.
 The sanctuary knocker on the door of Durham Cathedral symbolised the rights of criminals to seek sanctuary there.

 1496 – Twizel Castle destroyed

 In September King James IV of Scotland invades England to support the Yorkists who are attempting to overthrow Henry Tudor in the Perkin Warbeck rebellion.
 The Scottish king destroys Twizel Castle in northern Northumberland along with other small border towers but the rebellion fails and James’ troops are dispersed by the arrival of an English army at Norham.
-The Perkin Warbeck rebellion, which has been ongoing since 1491 is named from a man claiming to be Richard, the son of Edward IV, who makes a claim to the English throne
+The Perkin Warbeck rebellion has been ongoing since 1491.
+Perkin Warbeck is a man who claims to be Richard, the son of Edward IV, which would make him claimant to the English throne.

 A border truce ‘The Truce of Ayton’ is signed once again between England and Scotland.
-It is signed at Ayton, Berwickshire, in the Borders and is intended to last seven years.
+It is signed at Ayton in Berwickshire to the north of Berwick and is intended to last seven years.